 Frequently Asked Questions

-What types of scholarships are available for students?
+What types of awards are available for students through Prestigious Awards and Fellowships (PAF)?

 Am I competitive for a prestigious award?
+Do I need to have a certain GPA?

 The awards that are available are all vastly different.
 Some have GPA requirements and others do not.
 Some awards prioritize academics, while others focus on social change, leadership, financial need, and other factors.
 The best way to know which awards are right for you is by doing your research on this site and on the sites for the respective awards in which you are interested.